onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Analyzer...

 :  Display the spectrum analysis window.
 This allow you to measure intensities in a specified region of the spectrum (area with the crosshairs).

-Show Measure Bar...

-: Show a toolbar across the bottom of the spectrum with tools and displayed values used for measuring positions, position deltas, intensities and signal/noise ratio.

-Show Comparator...

-: Show a toolbar across the bottom of the spectrum with controls for selecting a pair from multiple datasets.
-You can use it to do pairwise comparisons of spectra.

-Show Regions Analyzer...

-:  Show a window with controls for analzying spectral regions.
-Regions can be added, adjusted split and removed.
-Peaks can be added to the region and an implementation of Objective Deconvolution used to add peaks to the region to deconvolute overlapping signals.

-Copy Spectrum as SVG Text

-:  The spectral display can be copied to the clipboard as SVG (scalable vector graphics) text.
-The result can be pasted into some graphics applications, but at present this only works for some applications.
-For example, we have used this successfully with Affinity Designer on MacOS.

 ### Molecules
 NMRFx can read in molecular structures in several different formats, including